Post Easter – Now What?

-Squishy marshmallow Peeps, earless chocolate bunnies and left over deviled eggs in the frig.
-Post Easter.
+Earless chocolate bunnies and leftover hardboiled eggs in the frig (or still somewhere out hidden in the yard).
+Post-Easter.
 Now what?
-Do we just rummage through the calendar for another holiday or event to look forward to?
-What excites us for the future or even … daily?
-For some of us, it is the planning and anticipation that is as exciting as the event.
-May I be so bold in asking, what causes our insides to burn with excitement, what consumes our mind and emotions?
+Do we rummage through the calendar for yet another holiday?
+Or plan an event to look forward to?
+What excites us about the future.
+What about—daily?
+May I be so bold in asking, what causes our inside to burn with excitement?
+What consumes our mind and emotions?
+What drives our behavior?

-It wasn’t until Jesus was seated at their table, in their home and they accepted the bread He offered that their eyes were opened and they knew who He was.
-I LOVE their response, “They said to each other, “Didn’t our hearts burn within us as he talked with us on the road and explained the Scriptures to us?” (v32, emphasis mine)
+It wasn’t until Jesus was in their home, seated at their table, they accept the bread He offered, that their eyes were opened.
+It was here they had a revelation of Who He was.
+Could it be that as Jesus reached forward, giving the bread, the sleeve of His garment slid up and they could see His nail scarred hand?
+Could it be?
+The next exact moment, Jesus disappeared.
+I LOVE their response, “They said to each other, “Didn’t our hearts burn within us as He talked with us on the road and explained the Scriptures to us?” (v32)

 Their hearts burning within them.
-I want spiritual heart burn!
-I want my soul, mind, thoughts, passions, desires and appetites to burn with Him and His word!
-The word Luke chooses to use here for ‘burning’ is very colorful.
-It doesn’t just mean to strike a match and light the kindling and watch it slowly give off heat.
+I want spiritual heartburn!
+I want my soul, my mind, and thoughts—my passions, desires, and appetites to burn with Him and His Word!
+The word Luke chooses to use for “burning” is very colorful.
+It doesn’t mean to simply strike a match and light the kindling and watch it slowly give off heat.
 No, it RAVISHES through the wood and consumes it!
-It can be likened to the Hebrew word imagery found in Psalm 39:3 as King David shares “… my insides got hotter and hotter…”

 Notice Jesus didn’t lay hands on them or put mud on their eyes for the revelation.
 He didn’t drift from the shore in a boat to speak to them.
 He didn’t even send them to the Priest for verification!
 He simply—walked with them.
 Walking and talking.
 Sharing and eating.
 The narrative says they got up at once and went back to Jerusalem testifying that Jesus has indeed RISEN.